Why New Year’s resolutions don't work

 How many times have you made a New Year’s Resolution only for it to fail within minutes, hours, days or weeks?
 If your answer is “every year” then you’re part of the estimated 80% of people who also give up and feel as though they’ve failed.
 So why aren’t they working for you - and, seemingly, everyone else?

 1. You’re being too rigid

 Look at the Oxford Dictionary definition of resolution and you’ll find that it’s ‘a firm decision to do or not to do something, the quality of being determined or resolute.’
 Alarm bells: resolute is such a strong word.
 Now let’s look at the word itself: take away the ‘re’ and we have ‘solution’.
 Yet how many of us look at this as an unwritten rule that we all must abide with, rather than the ‘solution’ to changes we require?
 The key to achieving your New Year’s ‘solution’ is flexibility - don’t let rigidity get in the way of progress.
 If you feel you’re not suceeding then look at the method you’re using and re-evaluate it to something less demanding and more achievable for you.
 It’s your own personal resolution, after all.

 When thinking about your New Year’s resolution, don’t think big.
 Big is indicative of failure when it comes to making new change.
 How many times have we heard people say “small steps”?
 This applies to New Year’s resolutions too.
 If your aspirations for 2019 are too large, then there’s a lot more room for defeat.

-Here are the 3 steps you need to start and keep new habits for the New Year
+Here is what you need to start and keep new habits for the New Year

 3. Take it easy on yourself